autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 Port:
     description: "The port number of the OpenWebif service running. (default: 80)."
 Username:
-    description: "The username, if HTTP(S) Authentication is enabled."
+    description: "The username, if HTTP(S) authentication is enabled."
 Password:
-    description: "The password, if HTTP(S) Authentication is enabled."
+    description: "The password, if HTTP(S) authentication is enabled."
 Uses an SSL certificate:
     description: "Whether HTTPS is enabled."
 Verify SSL certificate: